Last Updated on

 The only issue with this method is that it might be time-consuming as you have to go over each of your keywords one after the other.

 Aside from that, you need to have been tracking your keywords for a considerable amount of time before you can use it to identify keyword cannibalization.

 Edit: Late suggestion from Joe Kizlauskas [thanks for the contribution].

 For the most observant search engine junkies, you will notice that all four tools (Agency Analytics, Ahrefs, Semrush, SerpLab) are focused on the top 100 positions.
 They only and report on detected cannibalization within these positions.

-Using Google Search Console (formerly Webmaster Tools) to diagnose this issue, will give you access to the top 300 search positions.
+Using GSC (formerly Google Webmaster Tools) to diagnose this issue, will give you access to the top 300 search positions.

 GSC provides a far larger data set to work with than most SEO tools.
-It’s also based on all queries that your pages are returned for in the SERPS, so you aren’t likely to miss anything.
+It’s also based on all queries that your pages are returned for within Google’s search results, so you aren’t likely to miss anything.

 Plus, it’s free.

 Here’s how you get started: